fluxninja/aperture/docs/content/concepts/integrations/flow-control/flow-selector.md

 Agents within their group form a peer-to-peer network to synchronize fine-grained state such as per-label global counters that are used for [rate limiting purposes][dc].
-Also, all the agents within an _Agent Group_ instantiate the same set of [dataplane components][components], as published by Aperture Controller.
+Also, all the agents within an _Agent Group_ instantiate the same set of [flowcontrol components][components], as published by Aperture Controller.

 Services in Aperture are additionally scoped within _Agent Groups_, creating two